daewoung/ViolinDiff/README.md

 - `--save_pth`: Path to save the output WAV file (default: `thais.wav`)
 - `--performer`: Performer ID (int), default: `0` (currently up to 21 performers supported)
 - `--device`: Device to run on (`cuda` or `cpu`), default: `cuda`

+## Training

+### Data Preparation
+- **MIDI Files**: We recommend downloading violin MIDI files from [MUSC_violin](https://github.com/nctamer/MUSC_violin).
+  This repository provides various violin pieces in MIDI format.
+- **Audio Files**: You will need to obtain corresponding audio recordings **separately**, as they are not provided in the above repo.
+- **Directory Structure**: Organize your data such that each composer (or dataset split) resides in a folder.
+For example:
+/data/train/ ├── Kayser/ │ ├── piece1.mid │ ├── piece1.wav │ ├── piece2.mid │ ├── piece2.wav │ └── ... ├── Bach/ │ ├── partita1.mid │ ├── partita1.wav │ └── ... ├── Mozart/ └── ...